kaoutaar/Stutter-enhancer/frontend/README.md

 1.  **Recording:**
     * Click the microphone button to start recording.
+    * Speak into microphone
-    * Use pause/resume buttons as needed.
+    * Use pause/resume/delete buttons as needed.
     * Click upload when finished.

 2.  **Processing:**